Esther-Omono/to-do/README.md

 2. **Edit a Task**: Click the edit icon next to a task to open the edit modal, modify the task text, and click "Save" to update the task.
 3. **Delete a Task**: Click the delete icon next to a task to remove it from the list.
 4. **Mark as Completed**: Click the checkbox next to a task to mark it as completed.
+5. **Persistence with LocalStorage**: Tasks are saved in localStorage and will persist across page reloads.
+When you reload the page, your tasks will be restored automatically.

 ## File Structure